Le Désespéré: Analysis

 Courbet adopts a landscape format in opposition to the more traditional portrait format for such subject matter.

 The romantic approach of portraiture was focused on emotion.
 This portrait follows that tendency and Courbet, although he never defined himself as a romantic painter, made his first paintings under this influence.
 The Desperate Man thus follows the tradition of Jacques-Louis David's stereotyped expressions as well as 17th-century Spanish painters such as José de Ribera and Francisco de Zurbarán, whom Courbet then studied at the Louvre.

 It is not known whether the title of this canvas reflects the despair of the artist himself or whether it is merely a theoretical exercise.
 The painting may be an indication of Courbet's dark side, as he revealed to his friend and patron Alfred Bruyas in a letter: "Through this laughing mask that you know me with, I hide the sorrow, the bitterness, and the sadness that grips the heart like a vampire from within."

 In popular culture

 In 2012, the painting was referenced in the film Associates against Crime, starring Catherine Frot and André Dussollier.
 The painting is also cited in the third chapter ("Nacsuna") of Jean-Christophe Grangé's Le Passager.

+It is remarkably close to a specific shot of the human prince in Disney's Beauty and the Beast (1991 film), and may have been a visual reference.